List of supertall skyscrapers

-The 118-storey, 599 m Ping An International Finance Centre in Shenzhen, China, is the tallest building in the 300–599 meter "supertall" class.
+The 118-storey, 599 m Ping An Finance Centre in Shenzhen, China, is the tallest building in the 300–599 meter "supertall" class.

-According to the Council on Tall Buildings and Urban Habitat (CTBUH), a supertall building is defined as a building between 300 and 599 m in height.
-Buildings taller than 600 m (1,968 ft) are called "megatall".
+According to the Council on Vertical Urbanism (CVU), a supertall building is defined as a building between 300 and 599 m in height.
+Buildings taller than 600 m are called "megatall".

-As of September 2025, there are 70 cities with at least one supertall or taller building, and 256 completed supertall or taller buildings.
+As of September 2026, there are 70 cities with at least one supertall or taller building, and 256 completed supertall or taller buildings.
 Most supertall skyscrapers are located in Asia.
 The city with the most supertall or taller buildings is Dubai at 33 entries, followed by Shenzhen and New York City with 22 and 18 respectively.
-China is the country with the most supertall or taller buildings at 138 entries, followed by the United Arab Emirates and the United States with 38 and 33 respectively.
+China is the country with the most supertall or taller buildings at 138 entries, followed by the United Arab Emirates and the United States with 38 and 34 respectively.

 History

 North America

 The first supertall skyscraper to be completed was the Chrysler Building in New York City in 1930, which was 319 m tall.
 This was followed a year later by the Empire State Building, which rose to a height of 381 m.
 No supertall buildings would be constructed for 38 years until the completion of the John Hancock Center in Chicago in 1969.
 The John Hancock Center was the first supertall to be built outside New York City.
 Supertalls remained the purview of New York City and Chicago until the completion of the JPMorgan Chase Tower in Houston.
 Two more American cities gained a supertall skyscraper in the 20th century: Atlanta with the Bank of America Plaza, and Los Angeles with the U.S. Bank Tower, both office buildings.

 After the September 11 attacks, New York City was left with only two supertall buildings.
 This preceded a significant boom in the construction of supertall buildings, which began with The New York Times Building in 2007 and accelerated in the 2010s with the development of the Hudson Yards complex and residential supertall skyscrapers on Billionaires' Row.
 Currently, New York City has 17 supertall buildings, and 2 more under construction.
-In 2018, two more US cities gained their first supertall buildings: the Salesforce Tower in San Francisco, and the Comcast Technology Center in Philadelphia.
-Construction is underway on Waterline in Austin and Waldorf Astoria Miami in Miami, both of which would be the first supertall buildings in their respective cities.
+In 2018, two more US cities gained their first supertall buildings: the Salesforce Tower in San Francisco, and the Comcast Technology Center in Philadelphia, and in 2025, Austin gained its first ever supertall building, Waterline.
+Construction is ongoing on Waldorf Astoria Miami, which would become the first supertall building in Miami.

+Mexico is the only country besides the United States to have a supertall building in North America – T.Op Torre 1 in Monterrey, which was built in 2020.
+Torre Rise is currently under construction in the same city, which would become the tallest building in all of Latin America if completed.
+While Canada has no completed supertall buildings, it has three under construction – One Bloor West, Skytower at Pinnacle One Yonge, and Concord Sky, all of which are in Toronto.